Tipser/slate/docs-v3/source/includes/_migration-guide.md

 # Migration guide

-Migration guide will come here.
+The migration guide will be here soon.